2026 F1 Montreal Schedule – Canadian Grand Prix Timetable

 What time is the Montreal F1 race in my country?

-Below are the times for all the Canadia Grand Prix practice, qualifying and race sessions in a number of different time zones.
+Below are the times for all the Canadian Grand Prix practice, qualifying and race sessions in a number of different time zones.

 What channel is the Canadian GP on?

-UK viewers will be able to watch live coverage of the Canadia Grand Prix practice sessions, qualifying and race on Sky Sports F1 if they have a paid subscription to that channel.
+UK viewers will be able to watch live coverage of the Canadian Grand Prix practice sessions, qualifying and race on Sky Sports F1 if they have a paid subscription to that channel.

 Coverage and pre-race build up usually begins around 60 to 90 minutes before the Canadian GP start time.

-Highlights of the race will be available to view for free on Channel 4 at 11:30pm on Sunday 18th June.
+Highlights of the race will be available to view for free in the UK on Channel 4 on Sunday evening.

 International broadcast information can be found on the official Formula 1 website.